 Knowledge is Half the Battle

-Effective treatment begins with appropriate treatment, and the foundation for appropriate treatment is recognizing the skin condition.
-Explains Sandy Sargent, DVM, resident in veterinary dermatology at the University of Tennessee, “Skin diseases are caused by infectious agents (bacteria, fungi, parasites, viruses), allergies (to insect bites, dietary factors, drugs, environment), abnormal reactions to sunlight, physical and chemical agents, hereditary factors, or they can be neoplastic [cancerous] in origin.”
+“Skin diseases are caused by infectious agents (bacteria, fungi, parasites, viruses), allergies (to insect bites, dietary factors, drugs, environment), abnormal reactions to sunlight, physical and chemical agents, hereditary factors, or they can be neoplastic [cancerous] in origin,” explains Sandy Sargent, DVM, resident in veterinary dermatology at the University of Tennessee.

 Many of these disorders share the same appearance—various degrees of hair loss, itchiness, lesions that may or may not be painful to the touch, oozing sores or skin that is reddened, crusty, scaly, flaky, thickened or swollen.
 So while clinical signs and history are sometimes all that’s needed to identify some problems, other skin conditions require testing to diagnose.
 Consequently, the absence of an accurate diagnosis makes it trickier for the horse owner to supply a successful best-guess treatment.